-Curry powder, while delicious, is also high in sodium.
-And many recipes call for large amounts of sugar, which can lead to weight gain and other health problems (7).
+Curry powder, while delicious, can also be high in sodium.
+And many recipes call for large amounts of sugar, which can contribute to weight gain and other health problems (7).

 But it is possible to enjoy the flavor of Caribbean cuisine without jeopardizing your health.
 By making some simple swaps and substitutions, you can turn any recipe into a healthier version.
 Here are some tips to get you started:

 - Use leaner cuts of meat, such as chicken breast or pork loin, and trim away any visible fat before cooking.
-Charred or smoked meats can also be high in cancer-causing chemicals, so it’s best to avoid them (4).
+Charred or processed meats may also be high in cancer-causing chemicals, so it’s best to avoid them (4).

-- Substitute white rice for brown rice or quinoa.
+- Substitute white rice with brown rice or quinoa.
 These whole grain options are higher in fiber and nutrients than white rice (6).

 - Make your own spice mixes using fresh, dried, or ground spices.This way, you can control the amount of salt and other unhealthy ingredients that go into your food.

 - Use healthy cooking methods, such as grilling, baking, or stir-frying.
-These methods help to preserve the nutrients in food better than deep-frying (1).
+These methods add less fat and help to preserve the nutrients in food better than deep-frying (1).